 Tips for Baking Your Pie:

 - The size of your pie pan can make a difference in how much pie mix you pour in.
-The deeper pie pans will hold the entire pumpkin pie mix but if you use a shallower pie pan you may not be able to use all of the filling mixture.
+The deeper pie pans will hold the entire pumpkin pie mix, but if you use a shallower pie pan, you may not be able to use all of the filling mixture.
 There may be just a little that you can discard so you don’t overfill it.
-You can see in the picture below the common sizes of pie pans.
+In the picture below, you can see the common sizes of pie pans.
 I always use a glass pie pan.

 - Bake your pie on the lowest or next to the lowest oven racks.
 This will help the crust to bake properly and crispy.